 Your 2007 Macbook or Madden 11 for the PS3 is not an "old computer".
 (My ad says before 1990 please)

 We agreed to something in text/email, but your boyfriend showed up with only half of it, and even wants more money than agreed.
 I'm pretty sure he is on meth and couldn't be hurt even if I was forced to try to defend myself.
-Thanks- glad I had my young kids with me to pick up this lot.
+Thanks- glad I had my kids with me to pick up this lot.

 Some other guy already offered you twice what I did.
 Please take that offer- it is an awesome deal.
+Can you give me their number?
+I have a lot of stuff they might want to buy.

 No, I will not respond back only by e-mail to 100percenthomegrown (at) gee mail dot com.